Telling Time

 3. I was asleep at midnight.

-Point 3: For time 30 minutes past the hour, you can use the term half past.
+Point 3: For time 30 minutes past the hour, you can say half past.

-Point 4: For time 15 minutes past the hour, you can use the term a quarter past.
+Point 4: For time 15 minutes past the hour, you can say a quarter past.

-Point 5: For time 45 minutes past the hour, you can use the term a quarter to/till.
+Point 5: For time 45 minutes past the hour, you can say a quarter to or a quarter till.

 About the Teacher